 - Not keeping up with the pace of technological development

 The truth is, in this changing landscape of production, more and more manufacturers are expected to produce customized products, and production lines need to accommodate numerous variations upon core products.
-New product introduction cycles are shorter than ever, and margins thinner.
-And short product life cycles mean there’s no room for mistakes.
+New product introduction cycles have become shorter and shorter, and profit margins have become thinner and thinner.

 Benefits of no-code